About this prize

 The Lawrence J. McCaffrey Prize honors his commitment to studies of Irish American history, literature, and culture.

 To submit your book for consideration, please complete the pre-submission form below to obtain mailing addresses of committee members.
-To meet the prize deadline, submissions must be postmarked by January 1, 2022.
-It is the responsibility of the nominated author to ensure that the postmark deadline of January 1, 2022 is observed.
+To meet the prize deadline, submissions must be postmarked by January 1, 2024.
+For all submissions to ACIS book prizes, hard copies are very much preferred but e-copies will be accepted.
+Please ensure that e-copies are submitted in an easily accessible format (such as PDFs).
+It is the responsibility of the nominated author to ensure that the postmark deadline of January 1, 2024 is observed.